Innisbrook

 c. at least one article of school spiritwear

-a. offered the best value for the price
+a. offers the best value for the price

-c. included ample storage space for kiddie carnival supplies
+c. includes ample storage space for carnival supplies

 8. When my children argue, I: